James4Ever0/notes/chatgpt clones, computer automation with ai.md

 [chatml](https://github.com/openai/openai-python/blob/main/chatml.md): markup language for ChatGPT, by openai

+[react-agent-ts](https://github.com/Intuitive-Systems/react-agent-ts) enables LLM to chat and use tools

 ## interfaces

 [serge](https://github.com/nsarrazin/serge) is dockerized and the needs of RAM is according to the size of the model (alpaca), using CPU only